praveenraghuvanshi/praveenraghuvanshi.github.io/part-1/README.md

 **Active = Confirmed - Deaths - Recovered**

-In order to check for invalid active cases, we'll use DataFrame **Filter** to retrive active column values whose value is less than 0.0
+In order to check for invalid active cases, we'll use DataFrame **Filter** to retrieve active column values whose value is less than 0.0

 ```C#